Oluwatimothy/confidential-asset-hub/README.md

 ];
 ```

 A note on `rate`: ERC7984 tokens always use 6 decimals.
 For an 18 decimal underlying token wrapped 1:1 in human terms, the rate is `10 ** (18 - 6)`, i.e. `1_000_000_000_000n`.
 For a 6 decimal underlying token, the rate is `1n`.
+The **Add Custom Pair** wizard on the same page can generate this snippet for you from a pasted address, using the same on chain reads as the local flow above.

+3. Commit the change and push to main if you maintain this repository, or open a pull request against it if you don't.
-3. Rebuild and redeploy.
-The pair then appears automatically in the Registry Explorer, Portfolio, Wrap, Unwrap, and Transfer pages, since all of them read from the same merged registry.
+4. Once merged, Vercel automatically builds and redeploys, no manual build step required.
+The pair then appears in Registry Explorer, Portfolio, Wrap, Unwrap, and Transfer for every visitor.

 If a pair with the same `chainId` and token address is later added to the official on chain registry, that entry takes over automatically and the custom entry is ignored, so no cleanup is required.